Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 Therefore, loading up on vitamin and mineral-rich foods is one of the best things you can do for your immune system!

-Unfortunately, if not managed properly, too high of a calorie restriction can be a reason you get sick, and can actually prevent fat loss (but we’ll get more into that another time.)
+Unfortunately, if not managed properly, too big of a calorie restriction can be a reason you get sick, and can actually prevent fat loss (but we’ll get more into that another time.)

 Pretty straight forward.
 Smoking undermines basic immune defenses and raises the risk of bronchitis and pneumonia.

-Cut out smoking and you will instantly increase your immune health.
+Cut out smoking and you will increase your immune health.

 Excessive consumption of alcohol impairs the immune system and increases your chances of getting sick.

-Now, I'm not saying you can’t drink at all, or need to cut out all alcohol, but we are saying that the more you drink, the harder it is on your immune system.
+I'm not saying you can’t drink at all, or need to cut out all alcohol, but I'm saying that the more you drink, the harder it is on your immune system.

 Having a healthy gut, with the right balance of healthy bacteria, and a healthy digestive tract is the most crucial aspect to staying healthy.